Life in Riga

 Campus-wide Wi-Fi is accessible on the entire RSU campus.
 However, in order to use Wi-Fi you have to obtain a username and a password.
 This can be done at Student Services upon registration at the University.

 In 2014 Riga was announced as the European Capital of WiFi.
 Free high-speed wireless internet is now easily accessible in more than 930 locations throughout Rīga, including parks, city squares and other open-air spaces.

 Mobile phones are an important part of communication for every student.
-It is possible to buy different pre-paid phone cards for mobile phones – the costs vary and prices start from EUR 2.
-You can choose from several operators listed below.
+It is possible to buy different pre-paid phone cards for mobile phones – the costs vary from 2 to 25 EUR/month depending on the provider and the specific deal you choose.